Jerome Pearson, President of STAR, Inc.,

 in St. Petersburg Russia in August of 2006, the two inventors of the space elevator met for the first time, when Jerome Pearson

 visited Yuri Artsutanov and they talked, through an interpreter, outside the Hermitage Museum.
 Artsutanov related how he was

 given a sample of a high-strength material, and imagined a hanging cable that could be tapered to reach synchronous orbit.

 Pearson related how he was inspired by a description by Arthur Clarke of synchronous satellites “perched atop imaginary

 towers,” and figured out how to make the towers real.
 Artsutanov is long retired, but Pearson is still actively working

-in the field.
-References for space elevator history are listed here, in chronological order.
+space elevator history are listed here, in chronological order.